peter88213/nvhelp-en/source/nv_aeon2/index.rst

 -  Updated event span is specified in days/hours/minutes as in novelibre.
 -  Non-empty event description and event tags are updated.
--  Event properties “Description” and “Notes” are created, if missing.
+-  Event properties "Description" and "Notes" are created, if missing.
--  Events created or updated from “Normal” sections are assigned to the *Narrative* arc.
+-  Events created or updated from "Normal" sections are assigned to the *Narrative* arc.
--  “Narrative” events are removed if the associated section is deleted in novelibre.
+-  "Narrative" events are removed if the associated section is deleted in novelibre.
--  Entity types “Arc”, “Character”, “Location”, and “Item” are created, if missing.
+-  Entity types "Arc", "Character", "Location", and "Item" are created, if missing.
--  A “Narrative” arc is created, if missing.
+-  A "Narrative" arc is created, if missing.
--  A “Storyline” arc role is created, if missing.
+-  A "Storyline" arc role is created, if missing.
 -  New arcs, characters, locations, and items are added, if assigned to sections.
 -  Arc, character, location, and item relationships are updated, if the